 - Flexible to allow for optimal foot mobility

 - Lightweight and breathable upper construction

 Based on the criteria outlined above, it’s safe to say that the Brooks TrueGrit 4 is a true masterpiece of engineering centered around the pursuit of health and comfort.
-The technological innovations present in the design of these trail shoes provide vital support and promote good bodily posture while maintaining a secure grip on many different surfaces.
-For runners interested in a lightweight trail runner that don’t want to sacrifice any support, durability, or stability, these are the shoes that will most satisfy their needs.
+The technological innovations present in the design of these trail shoes provide vital support and promote good body posture while maintaining a secure grip on many different surfaces.
+For runners interested in a lightweight trail runner that doesn’t want to sacrifice any support, durability, or stability, these are the shoes that will most satisfy their needs.